webarch-coop/ansible-role-mariadb/README.md

 A boolean, which defaults to `true`. which results in `mysql_tzinfo_to_sql` being used to convert `/usr/share/zoneinfo` into SQL which is then imported into the `mysql` database.

+### mariadb_underscore_autoupdate

+A boolean, which defaults to `false`, set it to `true` to skip the role failing for manual checks, after changing dashes to underscores in MariaDB configuration files.

 ## Creating users and databases

 You can call the `user.yml` tasks multiple times, for example: